Fox News’ Shepard Smith Fires Back At Donald Trump Over Border Wall Claim

 Shepard Smith, one of the few left-leaning anchors at Fox News, called out President Donald Trump on Wednesday over a comment the president made on Twitter about the proposed border wall.

-Wednesday afternoon, the president tweeted video footage of what appeared to be new border wall sections on the U.S. border, claiming in the tweet that “The Wall is going up very fast despite total Obstruction by Democrats in Congress, and elsewhere!”
+On Wednesday afternoon, the president tweeted video footage of what appeared to be new border wall sections on the U.S. border, claiming in the tweet that “The Wall is going up very fast despite total Obstruction by Democrats in Congress, and elsewhere!”

-According to The Hill, Smith quickly pointed out that Trump wasn’t being truthful, reminding his viewers that the wall footage that the president posted was actually replacement of the original wall that was there.
+According to The Hill, Smith quickly pointed out that Trump wasn’t being truthful, reminding his viewers that the wall footage that the president posted actually featured a replacement of the original wall that was there.

 “So far, despite the president’s claims to the contrary, there is no new wall,” Smith said.
 “Existing barriers have been replaced.
 Same span.
 The total of repaired barrier is about 60 miles along that 2,000-mile border.”